MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-2.0/resources/authoringResourceClass.md

 ## Create the class

 You use the `class` keyword to create a PowerShell class.
-To specify that a class is a DSC resource, use the `DscResource()` attribute.
-The name of the class is the name of the DSC resource.
+To specify that a class is a DSC Resource, use the `DscResource()` attribute.
+The name of the class is the name of the DSC Resource.

 ```powershell
 [DscResource()]